How to Remedy Nanotech Adverse Effects on Health

 How can exposure to nanotech particles be measured?

 Detecting nanoparticles is difficult, both in gases and in liquids.
 Nanoparticles are so small that they can only be detected by electron microscopes.
-Instruments able to detect and analyse particles of a few nanometres were only developed recently.
+Instruments able to detect and analyze particles of a few nanometres were only developed recently.

 Most people are routinely exposed to nanoparticles in air, primarily from diesel fumes.
 Exposure to airborne nanoparticles is low in terms of mass but significant in terms of numbers of particles.
 It is the number of particles, their size, and their surface characteristics that are determinant for interactions with living systems.